in-ventures/inventures-way/README.md

 **Objective**

-To spend less time finding bugs, solving merge conflicts, re-inventing the whell so we can spend more time developing great experiences for our clients (and doing whatever else we want)
+To spend less time finding bugs, solving merge conflicts, re-inventing the wheel so we can spend more time developing great experiences for our clients (and doing whatever else we want)

 ------------------------
 Here we define rules and alignments to collaborate and ensure we give our users high quality user experiences.